A Lillian Smith Reader, edited by Margaret Rose Gladney and Lisa Hodgens

 - Excerpt from “Why I Wrote This Book,” in a preview of Killers of the Dream, published by W. W. Norton, New York, 1949

 - “Maxwell, Georgia,” an article by Lillian Smith describing the setting of her 1944 novel, Strange Fruit, included in the original 1945 printed program of the stage production by the same name produced in 1945

 - “Strange Fruit” stage production, 1945, pre-Broadway tryout printed program from Plymouth Theatre, Boston

 “Dope with Lime” is a production of the Lillian E. Smith Center at Piedmont University.
 Through interviews with scholars, artist residents, readers, and more, “Dope with Lime” discusses Lillian E. Smith’s life, work, and continued legacy.

 - 2020 “Untangling Whiteness: Reflection and Action” Symposium Videos

 - 2021 LES Symposium Videos

 - Bitter Southerner: https://bittersoutherner.com/southern-perspectives/frank-yerby-and-lillian-smith-challenging-the-myths-of-whiteness?rq=yerby

-- The Lillian E. Smith Center of Piedmont College serves as an educational center and an artist retreat.
+- The Lillian E. Smith Center of Piedmont University serves as an educational center and an artist retreat.
 With over 150 acres in the Northeast Georgia Mountains, the Center is surrounded by beauty and is an ideal location for recreational, social, and instructional activities.
 The website provides information on locating the property, programs offered, and news and events.